-The area of Lake Quinault has been a popular destination since the 1900s when Teddy Roosevelt proclaimed it as part of the Olympic National Park.
+Lake Quinault has been a popular destination since the 1900s when Teddy Roosevelt proclaimed it as part of Olympic National Park.
 However, the glacier-carved lake is not the only outstanding natural landmark in this area.
 The Quinault Rainforest is possibly the most beautiful of the rainforests within the park.
 With thick and impressive groves, which fan off from the road, the forest is scattered with various hiking trails.
 One of the best of these is the half-mile Maple Glade Trail on the north shore of the lake.

 Distance: 127 miles